Skip to main content

 How Hard Is the OSHA 30 Test?

-The difficulty level of the OSHA 30 test can vary depending on a variety of factors, including your prior knowledge of workplace safety and health, your attention and retention of the course material, and your ability to apply that knowledge in real-world scenarios.
+The difficulty level of the OSHA 30 test can vary depending on a variety of factors, including your prior knowledge of workplace safety and health, your attention to and retention of the course material, and your ability to apply that knowledge in real-world scenarios.

 How Many Questions Are on the OSHA 30 Final Exam?